swyxio/sw-yx.github.io/_posts/2018-08-07-finishing-reactive-react.md

 i renamed creat to reactive-react. i am pretty much dropping the alternate universe thing - i think it is too ambitious for my first ever talk.

 i last left it in the middle of a refactor to stateMap. i need to finish it so that every component has local state based on the component instance. then i need to work on demos.

+---

+statemap worked well

+i tried to do the timeslicing thing but that was a bit of a fail because victory requires react. and i dont really feel like doing a bunch of react-reactive-react compat work OR working in D3.